jlegatheaux/cnss/README.md

 ```
 parameter stop 100000
 ```
-This parameter defines the duration of simulation in virtual ms; it is good practice to make this the first line of the config file; this first parameter is directly recognized by the simulator.
+This parameter defines the duration of the simulation in virtual ms. It is good practice to make this the first line of the config file; this first parameter is directly recognized by the simulator.

 ```
 parameter splithorizon true